Ehanlion/mist_obsidian/GM Screen/Ethan's Useful Links.md

 7. [Stat Block Generator](https://tetra-cube.com/dnd/dnd-statblock.html) - Awesome stat block generator with the ability to save the creature's file as a ".monster" file type
 8. [Link to cool Magic Staffs etc.](https://www.5esrd.com/gamemastering/magic-items/rods-staves-wands/) - This can add a lot of cool magical staffs for the party to get or learn about.
 9. [5esrd Master Magic Items List](https://www.5esrd.com/database/magicitem/) - This is a full list of every possible magic item that the players could use.
 It is both RAW and add-on rules sets, as well as some home-brew (I think).
+10. [Wikidot RAW Magic Items List](https://dnd5e.wikidot.com/wondrous-items) - list of RAW available magic items that can be offered to players, sorted by rarity which is nice.